outaagunga/documentation/strategy-forex.md

 3. **Price Location**

    * Candle closes at, slightly below, or in close proximity to the Lower Bollinger Band SD1, while maintaining directional pressure
-   * Price continues to “hug” the Lower Band
+   * Price continues to close within X × ATR of the Upper Band SD1
 4. **Momentum Confirmation**

    * Price is below the 20-period EMA (Middle Band)